adamstrawson/resume/index.md

 ### Billr
 *Discontinued*
 Billr is an interface add-on to [http://freeagentcentral.com](FreeAgent).
-Billr allows clients to view and manage the invoices that are generated within FreeAgent, although Freeagent is still in progress, upon launch I plan on integrating a payment portal to allow clients to pay the invoices.
+Billr allows clients to view and manage the invoices that are generated within FreeAgent, and allow clients to pay the invoices.
 Billr is built using the FreeAgent API.

 ## Experience